Loosekonnection/randomPwdGen/README.md

 *   Math.floor & Math.random [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg)

-*   Most of the answers to my research on this project have come from [Stack Overflow](https://stackoverflow.com/), it has been my goto for help with almost all of my coding queries.
+*   Most of the answers to my research on this project have come from [Stack Overflow](https://stackoverflow.com/), it has been my main go to for help with almost all of my coding queries.

-* For syntax help when finding a solution elsewhere [w3schools.com](https://www.w3schools.com/jsref/default.asp) is and has been a fanrtastic reference guide.
+* For syntax help when finding a solution elsewhere [w3schools.com](https://www.w3schools.com/jsref/default.asp) is and has been a fantastic reference guide.
 ---
 <br>